Akord-com/akord-cli/README.md

 # akord-cli
-Akord Command Line Interface - simply interact with the [Akord Protocol](https://github.com/Akord-com/akord-protocol/blob/main/PROTOCOL_SPECIFICATION.md) from the terminal.
+Akord Command Line Interface - simply interact with the [Akord Vault Protocol](https://github.com/Akord-com/akord-protocol/blob/main/PROTOCOL_SPECIFICATION.md) from the terminal.

 The CLI is a set of Akord commands for creating vaults, adding members, creating new stacks, etc.\
 The CLI creates the encryption context and handles transaction formatting.\
-Each command is an interaction with the Akord Protocol.\
+Each command is an interaction with the Akord Vault Protocol.\
-For each protocol interaction, a reward is distributed to the randomly selected $AKRD [Profit Sharing Token](https://github.com/Akord-com/akord-pst/) holder.
+For each AVP interaction, a reward is distributed to the randomly selected $AKRD [Profit Sharing Token](https://github.com/Akord-com/akord-pst/) holder.

 ## Getting started
 ### Install the CLI